-• A Policy on Design Standards - Interstate System = (I-State, 2005).
+• Interstate = (I-State, [year])

 All projects: If the designer cannot meet the MDS value for a design criterion, the AASHTO design guidance in Appendix H of this manual should be reviewed to see if that value may be used.
 The designer may use the AASHTO design guidance to avoid requesting a design exception and as a justification for using a lower design value when requesting a relaxation of the MDS.

-When choosing the design values to be used on a project, the designer and Unit Head should refer to the NDOT Desirable Design Guidance (See Section 8.C of this chapter), the Roadway Design Manual, and the "Roadway Design Division Policy Letters" for additional guidance.
+When choosing the design values to be used on a project, the designer and Unit Head should refer to the "NDOT Desirable Design Guidance" (See Section 8.C of this chapter), the Roadway Design Manual, and the "Roadway Design Division Policy Letters" for additional guidance.
 Deviation from these guidelines will require approval from the appropriate Roadway Design Division level of authority.

-Roadway Design - Principal Controlling Design Criteria (1)
+Roadway Design - Principal Controlling Design Criteria(1)